Aage Bohr was awarded the Nobel Prize in Physics in 1975 for his work detailing the structure of the atomic nucleus.

 When the war ended, the Bohr family reunited in Copenhagen in August 1945.

 In 1946 Aage Bohr completed his masters degree in physics, in which he considered the interaction of charged particles with matter.
-He then carried out research work at the University of Copenhagen’s Institute for Theoretical Physics – now called the Niels Bohr Institute.
+He then carried out research work at the University of Copenhagen’s Institute for Theoretical Physics.
+(This is now the Niels Bohr Institute.)

 In 1948 he moved to the Institute for Advanced Study in Princeton, USA, where he tried to model the behavior of the atomic nucleus in a magnetic field, spending considerable amounts of time working at Columbia University.